acristerna/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub as much as possible so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
-// I will be using The Odin Project as a guide during this time but will eventually be moving to creating my own website.
+(If you've just started learning to code, read [FAQ](FAQ.md)) I will be using The Odin Project as a guide during this time but will eventually be moving to working on creating my own website.

 ## Ideas to make this challenge more effective